Sergei Korolev: The Moon

 The Luna missions were intended to make a successful soft landing on the Moon, but Korolev was unable to see a success.
 Luna 4 and Luna 6 both missed, Luna 5, Luna 7, and Luna 8 all crashed on the Moon.
-It was not until after Korolev's death that the Soviet Union successfully achieved a soft landing on the Moon with the Luna 9.
+It was not until after Korolev's death that the Soviet Union successfully achieved a soft landing on the Moon with Luna 9.

 Towards the latter part of Korolev's life, he had been working on projects for reaching the planets Mars and Venus, and even had spacecraft ready to reach both.
 The United States was also working towards reaching these planets, so it was a race to see who would be successful.
 Korolev's two initial Mars probes suffered from engine failures, and the five probes the Soviet Union launched in hopes of reaching Venus all failed between 1961 and 1962, Korolev himself supervised the launches of all probes.

-On 1 November 1962, the Soviet Union successfully launched the Mars 1 and although communications failed, was the very first to complete a flyby of Mars.
-Later, the Soviet Union launched Venera 3, which was the very first impact of Venus.
+On 1 November 1962, the Soviet Union successfully launched Mars 1 and although communications failed, was the first to complete a flyby of Mars.
+Later, the Soviet Union launched Venera 3, which was the first impact of Venus.
 It was not until after Korolev's death that the Soviet Union impacted Mars.

 Korolev's group was also working on ambitious programs for missions to Mars and Venus, putting a man in orbit, launching communication, spy and weather satellites, and making a soft-landing on the Moon.
-A radio communication center needed to be built in the Crimea, near Simferopol and near Evpatoria to control the spacecraft.
+A radio communication center needed to be built in the Crimea, near Simferopol and near Yevpatoria to control the spacecraft.
 Many of these projects were not realized in his lifetime, and none of the planetary probes performed a completely successful mission until after his death.